m-feliciano/javaee-framework/README.md

 # Servlets (Full Stack Java Web Application)

-This project is a comprehensive Java/JSP-based Web Servlet Application designed for product management.
+This project is a Java/JSP web application, designed for product management.

-It uses the MVC architecture for structured development, employs Java Reflection for handling all requests.
+It uses MVC architecture and was developed using the following stack:

-The application is designed to be deployed on a Tomcat server, and can run with whatever database that JPA supports, in this case, PostgreSQL.

-I used the following technologies to develop this application:
-- Java (JDK 17), JSP (JavaServer Pages)
+- Java (JDK 17)
-- JSTL (JavaServer Pages Standard Tag Library)
-- Habernate (JPA), Criteria API
+- Habernate (ORM)
-- Tomcat (Server)
+- Tomcat 9 (Server)
 - PostgreSQL (Database)

 ## About developing this project
-I'm not an expert in JSP, but I can say that I learned a lot from this project.
+I'm not a JSP developer, actually I work with Java/Nodejs Angular, but I can say that I learned a lot from this project.

 Any questions, suggestions, problem deploying the application, please contact me at `marcelo@tuta.io`.